We analyzed over 5000 articles with Text to Speech audio versions and studied their impact on user engagement.

 But implementing Text to Speech on a blog or a website can be quite challenging as it requires technical knowledge to use the APIs, host, embed, and add analytics to the audio.

 That’s where Play.ht comes in.
 Our main goal is to remove any technical constraints that come with implementing Text to Speech and make creating audio articles a seamless process for any non-technical person.
 Our products make it super easy to convert articles to audio using multiple Text to Speech voices that we have aggregated from different providers and made them available with easy to use plugins for WordPress, Medium and other websites.

 Just select a voice for your article and convert it to audio.
 As simple as that.

-Along with converting to audio, Play.ht also provides the necessary tools and widgets for making the audio accessible to your users without you having to worry about hosting, distributing or tracking the listens of your audio articles.
-Play.ht takes care of all that so you can focus on creating great content.
+Along with converting to audio, Play.ht also provides the necessary tools and widgets for making the audio accessible to your users without you having to worry about hosting, distributing, or tracking the listens of your audio articles.
+Play.ht takes care of all so you can focus on creating great content.